March 19, 2024

 For instance, red symbolises love and fertility, while green signifies new beginnings and growth.
 These colors are believed to mirror the diverse emotions and moods expressed by people during the festival.
 Overall, Holi's vibrant and jubilant atmosphere, characterised by the playful exchange of colors, has rightfully earned it the moniker of the "Festival of Colors."

-Holi is much more than just a festival of colors; it's a celebration of love, unity, and the triumph of good over evil.
-From the playful throwing of colors to the rich cultural traditions and legends, Holi brings people together in a joyous spirit of camaraderie and festivity.
+Holi is much more than just a festival of colours; it's a celebration of love, unity, and the triumph of good over evil.
+From the playful throwing of colours to the rich cultural traditions and legends, Holi brings people together in a joyous spirit of camaraderie and festivity.
 As we immerse ourselves in the vibrant hues of Holi, let us also embrace its deeper significance of spreading happiness, forgiveness, and togetherness.
 May the spirit of Holi continue to inspire us to cherish life's joys and cultivate bonds of love and friendship with one another.

 Mahindra Holidays & Resorts India Ltd. (MHRIL), a part of Leisure and Hospitality sector of the Mahindra Group, offers quality family holidays primarily through vacation ownership memberships and brings to the industry values such as reliability, trust and customer satisfaction.
 Started in 1996, the company's flagship brand ‘Club Mahindra’, today has over 290,000 members , who can holiday at 140+ resorts in India and abroad.